P0087

 What does fault code P0087 mean?

-P0087 means fuel pressure is too low.
-UK repair costs, causes and fixes for OBD2 fault code P0087.
-When this fault is detected, the ECU (Engine Control Unit) stores the code and illuminates the check engine light (also called the engine management light or malfunction indicator lamp) on your dashboard.
+P0087 fault code guide for UK drivers.
+See likely low fuel-pressure causes, repair costs, and the evidence to ask for before accepting a pump quote.
+When this fault is detected, the ECU (Engine Control Unit) stores the code and usually illuminates the check engine light on the dashboard.

 Symptoms of fault code P0087